 Makes approximately 10 or 11 8oz jars

-Adapted from the Rangpur Lime Marmalade recipe in Jennifer Saunder’s Blue Chair Jam Cookbook
+Adapted from the Rangpur Lime Marmalade recipe in Rachel Saunder’s Blue Chair Jam Cookbook

 - 1.8kg blood limes